 - The decline in hunter numbers is a concern that affects every one of us.
 And, it’s up to each and every one of us to make every effort to introduce someone to the pleasures and excitement of hunting.
 Related to declining hunter numbers is a decline in the number of people pursuing small game such as rabbits and squirrels.
 Small game hunting is a perfect activity for introducing youngsters to the wonderful world of hunting.
 A morning of squirrel hunting is relaxing and fun, and shared with a youngster will create memories that will last a lifetime.
 And, everyone knows a “fence-sitter” who would benefit from the experience of watching the sun rise and being introduced to hunting first-hand, instead of hearing the lies anti-hunting groups spread.
 It’s those fence-sitters who will vote for or against hunters in the future, so it’s our job to make sure we sway as many as possible to our side.

-When only big bucks will do use Code Blue Whitetail Tarsal Gland for a deer attractant that brings in the big boys.
+When only big bucks will do, use Code Blue’s Pure Tarsal Gland for a powerful deer attractant that calls out dominant bucks to defend their

 You must be logged in to post a comment.